StudioEtrange/mambo/README.md

 * SABconnect++ (chrome plugin)
     * SABnzbd URL : https://sabnzbd.domain.com
-    * SABnzbd API Key : get API key with ./mambo info sabnzbd or from within sabnzbd admin panel by generating a QRCode
+    * SABnzbd API Key : get API key with `./mambo info sabnzbd` or from within sabnzbd admin panel (you can get also from here a QRCode)

 * SabNzbd Remote 2.0 (android app)
     * URL : sabnzbd.domain.com
     * Port: 443
     * Use SSL
     * Authentification Method : use api key
-    * API Key : get API key with ./mambo info sabnzbd or from within sabnzbd admin panel by generating a QRCode
+    * API Key : get API key with `./mambo info sabnzbd` or from within sabnzbd admin panel (you can get also from here a QRCode)

 ----